stefaan-coussement/Tab/doc/project.md

         * wait for the value of all tabs to calculate a result (similar to boolean logic)
         * wait for the value of the first tabs in sequence to calculate a result (similar to javascript `||` and `&&`)
         * wait for the value of the first tabs in time to calculate a result

 1. Miscellaneous

     1. provide the means to augment a tab with contextual information that stays accessible through the chain of tabs that are created when handling events (f.i. using the .then method).

     1. provide the means to throttle the execution of event handlers (f.i. only four outstanding http requests allowed at one time).

+    1. for use in *ES5* environments, provide a getter for `.length` as an alternative for the `.count()` method, hence making Tab better line-up with intuitive Javascript practise.

+    1. provide an experimental version that uses *ES.next* weak maps instead of closures.

+    1. investigate if we can provide an experimental interface to set and get the value of a tab, using *ES.next* proxies.
+There may be a major limitation that protype methods defined for Tab cannot be trapped and applied to the contained object, unless **all** of the current prototype methods are moved to a corresponding constructor method, essentially breaking the requirement of a fluid API.
+Instead, we may introduce a special `.value` attribute or method to serve as a proxy for the contained object? ...